ryanduchin/music-video-collector/README.md

 ## Next actions and list of questions

+** delete logic is not working/saving to database

 O4 - add logic to submit to the modals to the database -after fetch problem, optimize new post modal and song show view - looks